Related tools

 Best practices

-- Use a moderate target size or quality so the video stays sharp while shrinking file size.
+- Use moderate quality so footage stays sharp while shrinking file size.

 - All processing runs in your browser—your video never leaves your device.